Physical Chemistry Chemical Physics

 Physical Chemistry Chemical Physics is a weekly peer-reviewed scientific journal publishing research and review articles on any aspect of physical chemistry, chemical physics, and biophysical chemistry.
 It is published by the Royal Society of Chemistry on behalf of eighteen participating societies.
-The editor-in-chief is David Rueda, (Imperial College London, UK).
+The editor-in-chief is Anouk Rijs, (Vrije Universiteit Amsterdam).

 The journal was established in 1999 as the results of a merger between Faraday Transactions and a number of other physical chemistry journals published by different societies.

 Owner societies

 The journal is run by an Ownership Board, on which all the member societies have equal representation.
 The eighteen participating societies are: